 The purchase of student medical insurance is optional for students who are enrolled in graduate programs.
+Students who would like information or wish to enroll on the student insurance offered through CBU should contact the Student Services Office.

 GRADUATE ADMISSIONS